 When a company purchases an intangible asset, it is considered a capital expenditure.
 Rather than expense the purchase cost all at once, a company must amortize it over the life of the asset.
 Amortization is the method used to determine how much of the asset’s acquisition cost can be written off annually.
 This amortized amount is used as a tax deduction to reduce the company’s taxable income.

-Qualities of Intangible Assets
+Amortization of Intangible Assets for Tax Purposes

 Intangible assets come in two categories: legal intangible assets and competitive intangible assets.
 Legal intangibles are considered property and a perceived infringement can be defended in court.
 Apple, Samsung and Google, for example, are known for their patent-infringement lawsuits.
 Some well-known legal intangible assets are trademarks, patents and copyrights.
 Competitive intangible assets, due to their nature, are not considered property and cannot be defended in court.
 Competitive intangibles give one company an advantage over another.
 Corporate intangible assets include goodwill and privileged knowledge of day-to-day operations.

 For corporations to take these tax deductions, the Internal Revenue Service mandates that they amortize their legal and competitive intangible assets over 15 years.
-This list includes goodwill, going concern value, patents, copyrights, trademarks or trade names, franchises, noncompete agreements, licenses and permits.
+This list includes going concern value, patents, copyrights, trademarks or trade names, franchises, noncompete agreements, licenses and permits.
 If a company uses the straight-line amortization method, the value of each intangible asset is divided over 15 years.
 For example, if a patent is valued at $50,000, the corporation would divide that amount by 15 years to get the yearly tax-deductible amount of $3,333.

 Companies report their intangible asset tax deductible amounts in Part VI of IRS Form 4562, Depreciation and Amortization.
 The name of each intangible asset along with its tax-deductible amount is listed separately.
 The total tax deductible amount is carried over to Form 1065, U.S. Partnership Income Tax Return; Form 1120, U.S. Corporation Income Tax Return; or Form 1120-S, U.S. Income Tax Return for an S corporation.